Certificate in Municipal Finance

 • Analyze creditworthiness of municipal borrowers

-The certificate's menu of electives is designed to allow students to explore related issues in budgeting, finance, and fiscal policy.
-In addition, we encourage students pursuing this certificate to participate in events sponsored by the Center on Municipal Finance which bring a mix of private, public, and nonprofit sector stakeholders to campus.
+The specialization's menu of electives is designed to allow students to explore related issues in budgeting, finance, and fiscal policy.
+In addition, we encourage students pursuing this specialization to participate in events sponsored by the Center on Municipal Finance which bring a mix of private, public, and nonprofit sector stakeholders to campus.
 These events may include short courses, seminars, and workshops in budgeting, accounting, finance, and fiscal policy; the annual Municipal CFO Forum; alumni networking events; and other programs.

 Application Process

-The certificate is open to Harris Public Policy graduate students only.
-Please indicate your intent to pursue this certificate using the Harris Certificate Application Form.
+The specialization is open to Harris Public Policy graduate students only.
+Please indicate your intent to pursue this specialization using the Harris Specialization Declaration Form.

-For certificate registration questions, please reach out to harrisregistration@uchicago.edu.
+For specialization registration questions, please reach out to harrisregistration@uchicago.edu.

-Planning for the Certificate
+Planning for the Specialization

-Certificate Requirements
+Specialization Requirements

 Required courses